Richienb/Minenamia-Law/docs/index.md

     Stealing less than 100 Emeralds worth of Money.

 ???+ warning "Medium Robbery"
-    Stealing less than 500 Emeralds worth of Money
+    Stealing less than 500 Emeralds worth of Money.

 ???+ failure "High Robbery"
-    Stealing anything more than 500 Emeralds of Money
+    Stealing anything more than 500 Emeralds of Money.

 ### Heist
 A more extreme form of Robbery, using Class III or more weapons are considered a Heist.
 There are no levels of a Heist.
 It is one of the worst crimes to do.